How To Care For A Self Sustaining Ecosphere

 Remember your self sustaining Ecosphere has everything it needs to survive

 - On receipt your Ecosphere may appear a little cloudy, do not worry it will settle and clear within a day or two.
 This is not uncommon after transport.

 - The shrimp may seem slow or still, particularly in the winter – they slow down when they are cold.
 When the temperature is low we put a heat pack in the parcel to keep the shrimps as comfortable as possible.
 If they are a little cold on arrival, do not heat up the sphere, just allow it to reach room temperature and within 24 hours the shrimp will start to be more active.

 - Check the algae (green growth) it should be minimal and appear as thin strands of hair on arrival and this is how it needs to be maintained.

 - Keep the sphere out of direct sunlight, this will heat the water and the shrimp (think about being in the car in the summer with no climate control) and be uncomfortable for them.

-- Place the Ecosphere in normal reading light – this can be from natural lights or lamps.
+- Place the Ecosphere in normal reading light – this can be from natural light or lamps.
 To charge the system will take 4 – 12 hours per day.
-Any more than this will cause the algae to grow and damage the PH levels causing the shrimp to die.
+Any more than this will cause the algae to grow and damage the PH levels causing the shrimp to perish.

 - Keep your Biosphere at normal room temperature between 15° and 25° – lower than this will cause the shrimp difficulty and higher will cause overgrowth of algae.